ndiego/outermost/README.md

 * [Trailwind](https://tailwindcss.com/)-like utility classes to easily manage top and bottom margin until this functionality is added to all Core blocks in Gutenberg.
 * A handful of block patterns and styles (more to come).
 * Includes the Roboto Google font.

+## To-Dos & Issues

+Given that FSE is still very much in development, there are a number of issues with this theme that hopefully will be addressed as time progresses.
+The notable issues are detailed below.

+* The Navigation block does not have mobile styling yet, so it is a bit rough.
+I would like to see a mobile option that adds a "hamburger" icon on mobile in the future, or something similar.
+* The spacing (margin & padding) control on Core blocks is desperately needed and is currently managed using the utility classes noted in the Features section above.
+This is not ideal and hopefully we will get full spacing control in all Core blocks.
+This will allow for "true" FSE.
+* There is currently no easy way to edit custom post types in the Site Editor.
+This should change relatively soon, but just an FYI.
+* This theme experiments with sidebar layouts, but there are many ways of approaching this, and the implementation is not ideal.
+Being able to add columns are the post/page level is great, but there is also need for a more dynamic sidebar on all post/pages as you would find with Widget Areas and standard WordPress.
+* There currently is not an Archive Title or Archive Description block.
+This is desperately needed, as there is no way to create a dynamic archive page with a category/tag specific title/description.
+You have to manual do it for each one in the Site Editor, or resort to a more generic title like "Archive".
+Same is true for Search Archives.
+This begs the question of whether template should actually be .html files or .php files, follow along here: https://github.com/WordPress/gutenberg/issues/27144.